 Past, Present, & Future

-For the River Symposium 2020, we will focus on the health of our freshwater ecosystems.
+For the River Symposium 2020, all talks will be available online and will focus on the health of our freshwater ecosystems.
 We will have both a Community and Science Day providing a platform for researchers, educators, policy-makers, community leaders and citizens to understand current ecological health as well as in-depth analysis of trends and future needs/actions.